-TRANSPORTATION SUMMARY
+• TRANSPORTATION SUMMARY

 - The petition is located adjacent to Statesville Avenue, a State-maintained major thoroughfare, Atando Avenue, a City-maintained minor thoroughfare, and I-77, a State-maintained freeway.
 The petition is located in the North Corridor inside Route 4.
 A Traffic Impact Study (TIS) is not needed for this petition.
 CDOT is coordinating with the petitioner to provide an 8-foot planting strip and 12-foot multi-use path along Statesville Avenue and ADA ramp and pedestrian signal upgrades at the Statesville Avenue and Atando Avenue intersection.
-CDOT is also coordinating with the petitioner to provide a multi-use path connecting Whittington Street to Julia Avenue.
-All outstanding CDOT comments have been addressed. - Active Projects: - Irwin Creek Greenway - Coordinate with Mecklenburg County for project schedule - o Project Limits: Statesville Avenue to Anita Stroud Park - Transportation Considerations - See Outstanding Issues, Notes 1 & 2 Addressed - Vehicle Trip Generation:
+Site plan revisions are needed to address the outstanding items including, but not limited to, the construction of a multi-use path connecting Whittington Street to Julia Avenue.
+Further details are listed below.

+- Active Projects:

+- Irwin Creek Greenway

+- Coordinate with Mecklenburg County for project schedule

+- Project Limits: Statesville Avenue to Anita Stroud Park

+- Transportation Considerations

+- See Outstanding Issues, Notes 1 & 2

+- Vehicle Trip Generation:

-Current Zoning:
+- Current Zoning: